mnussbaumer/typed_enum/README.md

 ### Why ?

-Although Ecto ships (since 3.5) with an Enum type that allows you to easily use limit the possible values a field can have while providing casting between `"strings"` to their `:atoms` representations there are still some issues that you might run into:
+Although Ecto ships (since 3.5) with an Enum type that allows you to easily limit the possible values a field can have while providing casting between `"strings"` to their `:atoms` representations there are still some issues that you might run into:

 - If you need to share the type between schemas then you need to duplicate or keep the the declarations in multiple schemas somehow in synch
 - You can't define enums with integers as their database layer representation